alexaitken/slacks/README.md

 # Slacks

+A toy application to understand building applications using DDD with CQRS and Event Sourcing.

+The app is implementing chat with many group channels, like IRC.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine